Bundle & Save

 This list gives you and your agent an idea of how much property coverage you need and establishes a record of your property before you file any claims.
 If your personal property is destroyed in a covered event, your insurance company will already have a list documenting your belongings and their values.

-However, it's important to note that certain items may not be totally covered.
+However, certain items may not be totally covered.
 Your vehicle is not insured by your homeowners insurance policy, even if it's parked in your garage.
-If your car is damaged by a non-driving disaster in your home, it would be covered by your comprehensive auto insurance policy, if you have one.
-Additionally, luxury items such as jewelry, furs and artwork are subject to low policy limits—typically around $2,000.
+If your car is damaged by a nondriving disaster in your home, it would be covered by your comprehensive auto insurance policy, if you have one.
+Additionally, luxury items such as jewelry and art pieces are subject to low policy limits — typically around $2,000.
 If the total value of such items is higher than this limit, you'll need to purchase an optional rider to increase coverage.

-In order to determine how much liability insurance you need, consider the value of all of your assets that could be lost if someone files a lawsuit against you, also called your "at-risk assets."
-At-risk assets vary based on your location and total wealth, and may include:
+To determine how much liability insurance you need, you should calculate the value of your assets that could be lost if someone files a lawsuit against you.
+Then, consider whether you engage in risky behavior.

 - Business assets